 - If the thought of writing a novel is too overwhelming, start with short stories.
 They’ll help you learn to be a better writer.

 - Have courage and ignore the tiny voice in your head telling you it’s not worth it, or your writing is terrible, or it’s all too hard.

 - Don’t be in too much of a rush to submit your work to agents and publishers – writing takes time and constant application, and the first draft is just the beginning.

 - Do it, don’t just think about it or talk about it.
-Just start, even if you don’t quite know where you are going.
+Start, even if you don’t quite know where you are going.

-- Write the book you are dying to read.
+- Write the book you are desperate to read.

 - Try and have fun!